Ulcerative Colitis Diets

 “Gluten is just a large, difficult-to-digest protein that we often eliminate when patients are really trying to use food and nutrition to manage something autoimmune in nature like this,” Warren says.
 “It basically helps to protect the immune system from being bombarded with a big, complicated protein like gluten.”

-Like most other diets, there’s no research that proves going gluten-free will help UC, Cohen-Mekelburg says.
+Like most other diets, there’s no research that proves going gluten-free will help with UC, Cohen-Mekelburg says.
 But you might have gluten intolerance that could be adding to your UC, or gluten might make things worse when you’re having a flare, she says.
 If you quit gluten for a trial period, you can see if your symptoms improve.

 “The idea is really just to restrict specific foods that someone might be intolerant of and see if that will help,” Cohen-Mekelburg says.
 Watch a video on the truth about gluten.

 Designed to be low in fiber, a low-residue diet cuts down on the amount of stool in your intestines.
 Residue is the fiber left in your colon after digestion.
 You’ll choose white bread over whole grain, and eat canned or cooked fruits and vegetables instead of raw.
 Limit your dairy and skip nuts, legumes, seeds, and dried fruits.

 “What I see people do wrong with the FODMAP diet is doing it on their own and just eliminating all these foods and not realizing the diet is a diet to help detect what food is a problem instead of just restricting long term,” Cohen-Mekelburg says.
 “The trick is to figure out what food is the culprit.”
 View a slideshow to learn more about low-FODMAP foods.